Titelbild: Was tun, wenn das Holz sich beim Lasern verzieht?

 3. Let wood acclimate slowly

-4. Straighten warped sheets again
+4. Straighten warped panels again

 • Lay the wood flat and weigh it down for several days with heavy, flat objects (e.g., steel plates, stacks of books).